jennysloane/jfsloane/content/project/blogdown/index.md

 - This blog post is to help others build a website for the first time! (...and also to remind me of all the steps if I ever need to build another website in the future)
 - I made this website and also helped to build the [UNSW CodeRs website](https://unsw-coders.netlify.app/) using blogdown

-## Additional Resources
-- To go along with this blog, Tehilla Ostrovsky and I have posted tutorials on YouTube for how to build an academic website using R blogdown.
-You can check out our YouTube Playlist [here](https://www.youtube.com/playlist?list=PLpZT7JPM8_GbPiX4ibrP7ogl7GyEofZMj).
-More videos to come!
-- I also highly recommend checking out Alison Hill's blogdown [blog](https://alison.rbind.io/blog/2020-12-new-year-new-blogdown/).
-This is an incredibly useful resource and definitely helped me learn how to use blogdown
-- And finally here's an [r-bloggers website](https://www.r-bloggers.com/2020/02/what-to-know-before-you-adopt-hugo-blogdown/) with useful information on Hugo and blogdown

-*<span style="color: red;">Please note: </span>  This blog and the YouTube tutorials were created using hugo_version '0.81.0' and with the "wowchemy/starter-academic", but there have been recent updates, so this repo may be outdated.
-We will post updates soon!*
+*<span style="color: red;">Please note: </span>  This blog was originally created using hugo_version '0.81.0' and with the "wowchemy/starter-academic", but there have been recent updates to this repo, so we have created a temporary repo for the time being.*

-## To create your website, you will need: Rstudio, Git, Github, and Netlify
+## Step 1: To create your website, you will need: Rstudio, Git, Github, and Netlify

 - Rstudio: you can make changes to the content and serve the site locally
 - Github: version control and syncs with Netlify
 - Netlify: Builds and publishes the website using your Github repository

-## Rstudio, Git, Github Setup
+## Step 2: Rstudio, Git, Github Setup

 - **Rstudio and Git must be installed**
+- We recommend using Github rather than Github Desktop so you can follow along with these steps
 - Login to Github or create an account and create a new repository with a readME file
 - Click on the green Code button where you would go to download the repo, and click on the clipboard to copy the HTTPS url
 - In Rstudio, go File &rarr; New Project.. &rarr; Version Control &rarr; Git &rarr; and paste the url that you copied from github (this will create an empty project with just your readME file)

-## Rstudio
+## Step 3: Rstudio
 - Install blogdown and hugo (you may need to install devtools also)

 ```{r message=FALSE, warning=FALSE, eval=FALSE}